egnrse/configs/README.md

 - hyprland

 ### general Theme
-*(egnrseTheme.css) (Linux)*
+*(egnrseTheme.*) (Linux)*
 still a work in progress
 The Idea is to have one file where I can change all colors for all apps/packages I use.
-Already works for all that use \*.css files. (eg. waybar, wlogout), in all other configs the colors are hardcoded.
+Currently, I use 3 egnrseTheme.css/*.conf/*.sh .
+In many configs are the colors still hardcoded. (eg. dunst, tofi)

 ### misc
-Other things that might I use...
+Other things that might be useful...
-TODO: get a list of all dependencies (eg<sub>AUR</sub>)
+TODO: get a list of all dependencies (+mark<sub>AUR</sub>)

 #### onScreen Keyboard
 (/other/wvkbd*)